eopb/infoFiGPIO/README.md

 The inclusion of status codes 3 and 4 allow for simple expansion should we need to in the future.

-## Pin numbers used.

-The pin numbers are stored near the top of the document in varibles.

-Pin number for status LED = 17

-Pin number for Poweroff/Reset button = 27

-Pin number for Button used to display the status = 22

 ## Python/GPIO information

 Required Python libraries: